 Kiosk mode is an advanced security feature which lets the IT Administrator lock down managed devices to run a specific app or a set of preselected apps.
-Kiosk mode ensures users cannot modify device settings, access other features or apps present in the device, besides the one(s) whitelisted by the IT Administrator.
+Kiosk mode ensures users cannot modify device settings, access other features or apps present in the device, besides the one(s) allowed by the IT Administrator.
 Kiosk mode can be beneficial for single purpose devices such as self check-in kiosks at airports; point-of-sale (POS) terminals at self service restaurants or supermarkets; digital signage used for advertising, etc. In each of these cases, the administration would not want users to exit the designated app(s).
 To learn more about provisioning managed devices in Kiosk mode, refer the following documents.

 Follow the steps given below to remove an iOS device from Kiosk mode: